What is colitis?

 The treatment of colitis depends on how bad the disease is within the individual patient.

-Treatment usually involves a change in diet, nutritional supplements and medication being prescribed.
+Colitis treatment usually involves a change in diet, nutritional supplements and medication being prescribed.
 In severe cases, surgery may be required.
 Mild colitis responds to medicines such as steroids and anti-inflammatories.
-More severe symptoms will require stronger medication such as immunomodulator medicines, which suppress the immune system to prevent inflammation.
+More severe colitis symptoms will require stronger medication such as immunomodulator medicines, which suppress the immune system to prevent inflammation.

 Surgery may be required to remove the large intestine, however this can cause other problems in different areas of the body.